IBMB-MFP/CelEsT-MS/README.md

 Any questions please raise an issue on this page.

-Note the basic CelEsT analyses are available in the CelEsT web app found at [URL HERE].
+Note several analyses with CelEsT are available via the CelEsT R Shiny app found at [github.com/IBMB-MFP/CelEsT-app].

 Thanks for your interest in CelEsT!